andyholmes/andyholmes.github.io/_articles/dbus-in-gjs.md

         return null;
     }

-    // A simple example of a generic Promise wrapper.
-You could do something
-    // similar for the synchronous variant, however the default timeout for DBus
-    // methods is a gruesome 25 seconds.
-    _methodCall(name, args = [], signature = null, cancellable = null) {
+    // A simple example of a generic Promise wrapper for method calls _methodCall(name, args = [], signature = null, cancellable = null) {
         return new Promise((resolve, reject) => {
             this.call(